 Despite TfL’s severe criticisms of the ridesharing service in 2017, Elvidge insisted “the safety of riders and drivers using Uber is a top priority.”

-He added that Uber will “carry on listening and plan to make other improvements over the coming months.”
-We’ll have to wait and see whether its renewed efforts are enough to persuade TfL to renew the company’s license.
+We’ll have to wait and see whether Uber’s efforts have been enough to persuade TfL to renew the company’s license.